 Frequently Asked Questions

-• After we receive your request through our website, phone call, or email, we will call you back to conduct a short intake and gather some basic information about your case.
-Once we have that, it will be sent to an attorney for review.
-From there, you may be asked to fill out a questionnaire for more detailed information, offered a consultation, or, if we are unable to take you on, will be given referrals to other attorneys or services that may better fit your needs.
+• After we receive your inquiry through our website, phone call, or email, we will contact you and conduct a brief intake interview in order to gather basic information about your situation.
+Your information will then be sent to one of our attorneys for review.
+From there, you may be asked to fill out a questionnaire to provide additional information, offered a consultation, or, if we are unable to take you on, you will be given referrals to other attorneys or services that may better fit your needs.

-• No. Attorneys don’t take on cases for a variety of reasons including scheduling conflicts, client conflicts, areas of specialization, and timing.
+• No. Attorneys do not take on cases for a variety of reasons including scheduling conflicts, client conflicts, areas of specialization, firm capacity, and timing.
 We do our best to review and consider every individual who requests our help and try to provide resources if we are unable to represent you.

 • Yes, you are able to represent yourself both in the administrative process (BOLI and EEOC) and through litigation.
 We have provided links to BOLI and EEOC on our resources page, and you can go to your local courthouse, or federal courthouse, and talk to a clerk about being a self-represented litigant.
 You can also find links on our resources page to organizations that can represent you at low or no-cost if you qualify.